Saturday, July 5, 2025

 Several days ago a close friend of mine posted a statement about doing something to reduce the number of mass shootings there have been over the last several years and the fact that they are becoming more frequent.
 He referred to what I've gone through since Ryanne's murder in '08 and echoed a sentiment that I've had since the day she was gunned down.
 That sentiment is simple and easily encapsulated by the following statement: do something!

-To put some more detail behind it, it's not a simple request even though it can be boiled down just those two words.
+To put some more detail behind it, it's not a simple request even though it can be boiled down to just those two words.
 Remarkably, it confuses the hell out of lots of people because of their own internal biases and fears.
 For some, it's a call to action on the subject of gun control while others see it as an expression of desire to take away someone's rights.
 Overall, it's an example of people fixating on whether the glass is half full or half empty when they should be making a cheeseburger.
 Even more confused now?
 Well, I'll try to clear it up in the next few paragraphs so, please, bear with me.

 When I ask for something to be done I'm not specifically talking about guns.
 While the problem revolves primarily around them there are plenty of things that can be done to have a positive impact on the number of people dying because of them.
 In my case, I'm often intentionally NOT talking about doing anything about the guns themselves simply because so many people lose their minds and nothing happens other than yelling and screaming.

-What I am asking for is innovative thinking that will cut through the rhetoric and the arguments and just accomplish some kind of change in what is a ever-increasing problem.
+What I am asking for is innovative thinking that will cut through the rhetoric and the arguments and just accomplish some kind of change in what is an ever-increasing problem.
 I've tried to do this on my own but I've hit the point to where I must acknowledge that I do not know everything I need to know to fix this problem.
 Mostly, it's because of my own ignorance and inexperience but also because I'm not the kind of thinker that is needed in this case.

 My view of innovative thinking in the weeks after Ryanne's murder was to look at all of the things that were coming at me and try to pick a unique combination of them that might make a difference.
 This was motivated by the old saying about doing the same thing repeatedly hoping the outcome will change - you must do something different to expect different results.